Qt WebEngine Platform Notes#

 The QPA plugin is notified by the operating system that accessibility should be activated.
 This happens for example when using a screen reader application on Windows or VoiceOver on macOS.

-Because of that, from Qt 5.9 onwards, Qt WebEngine accessibility support is disabled by default on Linux.
-It can be re-enabled by setting the
+Because of that, Qt WebEngine accessibility support can be disabled on Linux, by setting the

 Popups in Fullscreen Applications on Windows#